-Explanation: For collision avoidance and/or mitigation, the first priority is to reduce trauma, therefore the system status ON should be maintained during driving and should be clearly visible to the driver.
+Explanation: For collision avoidance and/or mitigation, the first priority is to reduce trauma, therefore the system status ON should be maintained during driving-and should be clearly visible to the driver.
 However, accounting for driver preferences, the system can be equipped with a manual OFF switch.
+In this case the system status should be recognizable to the driver.